PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:54:09
+Last updated: 2024-04-02 18:54:43
-Random Quote: We gain the strength of the temptation we resist. - Ralph Waldo Emerson
+Random Quote: Skill to do comes of doing. - Ralph Waldo Emerson